MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

    Python script as the reserved `kargs` dictionary (see [Reserved Python variables](#reserved-python-variables)).
 * *hint.distribution*: An optional hint for the plugin's execution to be distributed across multiple cluster nodes.
    Default: `single`.
-    * `single`: A single instance of the script will run over the entire query data
+    * `single`: A single instance of the script will run over the entire query data.
     * `per_node`: If the query before the Python block is distributed, then an instance of the script will run on each node over the data that it contains.

 ### Reserved Python variables